 How to Manage Your Anger

 Learning to manage our anger can be difficult, especially if we’ve become accustomed to letting it go uncontrolled.
-However, learning to manage or diffuse anger is possible and can prevent it from becoming a destructive force in your life.
+However, learning to manage or diffuse anger is possible.
+It can prevent it from becoming a destructive force in your life.

-The following steps are a combination of several well-known anger management techniques, including the book Anger Kills, written by Drs.
+The following steps combine several well-known anger management techniques, including the book Anger Kills, written by Drs.
 Redford William and Virginia Williams, as well as Julia Barnard.

 15 Strategies for Managing Anger